britram/rains-prototype/draft-trammell-rains-protocol.md

-with a valid signature, within which a subject name should fall (i.e. appearing within that Shard's range), but within which there is no Singular Assertion for the specified subject name and Object, can therefore be taken as a proof of non-existence for that subject name and Object.
+with a valid signature, within which a subject name should fall (i.e. appearing within that Shard's range), but within which there is no Singular Assertion for the specified subject name and Object, can therefore be taken as a proof of nonexistence for that subject name and Object.
 Shards are used exclusively for negative proof; the individual signatures on their contained Singular Assertions are used for positive proof of the existence of an assertion.